Home » Truck Driving Jobs » Is a Career As a Department of Defense Truck Driver For You?

 • Medical Examiner’s Certificate: Proves your physical fitness based on a medical examination report, just as any truck driver would need.

-• Clearance: Need security clearance to haul sensitive D.O.D. loads.
+• Clearance: Need security clearance to haul sensitive loads.

-• Driving Experience: Previous truck driving experience (not a realm for new drivers)
+• Driving Experience: Previous truck driving experience (so not a field for new drivers)

 How To Become a D.O.D.
 Driver